Waleed-Iqbal/news-aggregator/README.md

 - APIs fail with message like "You have made too many requests recently.
 Developer accounts are limited to 100 requests over a 24 hour period (50 requests available every 12 hours).
 Please upgrade to a paid plan if you need more requests."
   - Unable to record a demo due to this
 - Cannot install docker as I have restrictions on my machine
+- The app is deployed on Netlify[https://streamline-news.netlify.app/home](https://streamline-news.netlify.app/home)
+  - Seems like the free version of the API is not supported outside of local/dev environment.